 How much does it cost to train a new employee?

-The ATD 2025 State of the Industry report (covering 2024 data) puts average direct learning expenditure at $1,054 per employee per year, with 13.7 formal learning hours used and $165 per learning hour used.
+The ATD 2026 State of the Industry report (released May 2026, covering 2025 data) puts average direct learning expenditure at $846 per employee per year, with 16.7 formal learning hours used.
+The prior edition (2024 data) reported $1,254 per employee, 13.7 hours, and $165 per learning hour used.
 First-year new-hire training is typically heavier than the annual average; indirect cost (time off desk at loaded salary, replacement coverage, productivity ramp) routinely adds several thousand dollars in the first 90 days depending on role and salary band.
 See onboardingcost.com for the full first-year stack.

 What is the average training cost per employee?

-ATD 2025 State of the Industry reports $1,054 average direct learning expenditure per employee per year in the United States, down slightly from $1,283 in the 2024 report (2023 data).
-This covers content, facilitator, platform, and materials but excludes indirect cost.
+ATD 2026 State of the Industry reports $846 average direct learning expenditure per employee per year in the United States for 2025, down sharply from $1,254 in 2024 (per the 2025 report) and $1,283 in 2023 (per the 2024 report).
+ATD's survey samples a few hundred organizations per edition (340 in the 2026 report), so year-over-year swings partly reflect sample composition.
+The figure covers content, facilitator, platform, and materials but excludes indirect cost.
 Small companies spend more per head because fixed costs (LMS, content development) cannot be amortised across large populations.
-Figure is directly quoted in ATD's 2025 press release.

 How do you calculate training costs?